Spinal cord injuries happen for a number of common reasons, and many, or perhaps most of them are preventable.

 As the second leading cause of such injuries overall, falls account for over 25% of new injuries.
 Falls are actually the leading cause of spinal cord injuries among those over age 45.

 Other common causes of spinal cord injuries include gunshot wounds, accidents from diving into water and medical problems.
 It was not clear from the study how many of the 4.3% new injuries due to complications from surgery or other medical issues were because of medical malpractice.

 Spinal cord injuries can be life-altering, devastating

-In any event, though, these numbers should show that, with a little caution, many people in the Portland area would not have to suffer the aftermath of a spinal cord injuries.
+In any event, though, these numbers should show that, with a little caution, many people in the Lake Oswego area would not have to suffer the aftermath of a spinal cord injuries.